The Three-Bridges Design for Learning

 Step 2: From Personalized Learning to Inquiry-Based Learning

-But eventually I realized there are limitations to the personalized learning approach, too.
+But I also knew that there were limitations to the personalized learning approach.
 Personalized Learning is not as much about application.
-It lacks the engaging, hands-on activities involved with inquiry-based learning.
+It lacks the engaging, hands-on activities of inquiry-based learning.

 Sometimes, kids need to have debates and discussions in class.
 They can learn a lot, for example, by building a big model of a cube and filling it up with smaller cubes.
 They learn about volume, but they learn non-academic skills as well.

-So I made another shift, and started to split my time between personalized and inquiry-based learning.
+So I split class time between personalized and inquiry-based learning.
 This was the right balance for me.
 Having kids move at their own pace on instructional content while still having access to common, inquiry-based tasks.

 The First Bridge: A Major Realization